obada-alzoubi/GraphReg/README.md

 # Attention - GraphReg - Expanded
 This repo is an extention for GraphReg.
-It has detialed explnations and improvment over the orignal repo.I added deom exmaples and fixing several bugs and hard coded values.
+It has detialed explnations and improvment over the orignal repo.I added demo exmaples and fixed several bugs and hard coded values.
 It is still an ongoing process.
+### Top Configurations
+Before moving on with running.
+You need to pay attention to the following paramters.
+* `bin size`: the bin size at wjich you will sample genemone.
+It is also depends on HiC resoltion.
+* `Genome Build`: hg19, hg38 or mouse.
+* `model`: sequence or epigenomic.
+* `cell lines`: cell line(s) for extracting epi features.
+Each script should be examined for each of the previous parameters.
+### Compuational Time of data preporcessing
+Some scripts are memory greedy.
+You may need a computer with 68 GB at minimum.

 <img
   src="assets/distal_enhancers.png"